-- Discover the top ten fundamental skills required to use Excel 2013 successfully. - Explore the do's and don'ts that can make any Excel 2013 experience heavenly. - Enjoy an additional Excel 2013 Part of Tens chapter online at www.dummies.com.
+- Discover the top ten fundamental skills required to use Excel 2016 successfully. - Explore the do's and don'ts that can make any Excel 2016 experience heavenly. - Survey the top ten features for managing and maintaining loads of data in Excel 2016. - Examine the top ten features for identifying trends and vital indicators in your Excel data. - Enjoy an additional Excel 2016 Part of Tens chapter online at www.dummies.com.